Abdulshakur54/stock-prediction-backend/README.md

-## Frontend For Stock Prediction App Using Machine Learning
+## Backend For Stock Prediction App Using Machine Learning
 **This Repo stores the backend of a Fullstack Web application that employs Machine Learning and AI to predict stock prices of major companies in the United States.**
 **It runs on microservice architecture.**
 **There are 4 microservics in all as stated below**